 Although Fujitsu Network Communications has definitely been floundering lately on the transport equipment side after losing so much technical talent in Richardson, TX (see our assessment in our metro 100G report), if there were a “supercycle,” Fujitsu corporate in Japan most likely would not have been as inclined to put so much of its emphasis away from hardware.

-Please find details on our latest reports, Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks here.
-For our seven-day a week updates, please follow us here.
+Please consider our Clash of Metro 100G Optical Vendors with Shifting Network Paradigm and Clash of Optical Component Vendors & Technologies in Data Center Networks.
+For more frequent updates, please follow us here.